Aarhus-Psychiatry-Research/psycop-common/README.md

 conda activate psycop-main
 ```

-to reinstall the packages in the environment see the `setup_overtaci.sh``
+To reinstall the packages in the environment, run `setup_overtaci.sh` in a `git bash` session.

 ### Method 3: Virtual environment install
 If you're working locally: